Last Updated on

 As mentioned earlier, a domain is like an address that gives you the location of where you want to go on the web.
 The website is the actual content that you’re looking to access.
 The hosting service, or server, is the place where the content resides.

 Type “Cheap Domain Names” into a search engine, and you’ll see a range of prices without much context.
 Which of these is real, and what qualifies as cheap?
 To know that, you have to consider what goes into the price of a domain name.

 The less expensive ones usually come by way of a coupon code or some behind the scenes trickery so you may need to read carefully before selecting one.

-Once that year period is up, you will need to pay a renewal fee to hold on to your domain name, usually less any discounts you got on the first year.
+After that first year period is up, you will need to pay a renewal fee yearly to hold on to your domain name, usually less any discounts you got on the first year.
 This annual fee will range from $10.00 to $15.00 in most cases.
 You should expect to pay $9.00-$20.00 a year as the low end for your domain.

-Bear in mind that this is just the price for the name.
-It doesn't cover hosting fees or additional overhead that comes with running a website.
+Bear in mind that this is just the price for name renewals.
+It doesn’t cover hosting fees or additional overhead that comes with running a website.

 When evaluating the services that offer cheap domains, you will need to ascertain if you are getting the value that you need.
 Here’s what to look for at the onset: